Charlotte de Kerpoisson:

 Edmund Shing:

 Yes.
-Well, if we look first of all at the US, it’s quite clear that from 2011 to 2024, for 14 years in a row, the US equity market delivered a very strong performance.
-In parallel, the US dollar also generally strengthened.
-So whether you’re a US‑dollar‑based investor or a foreign investor based in another currency, you’ve done well principally by investing in American stocks in American dollars.
+Well, if we look first of all to the US, it’s quite clear that from 2011 to 2024, for 14 years in a row, the US equity market delivered a very strong performance.
+And in concert with that, the US dollar also generally strengthened.
+So whether you’re a US dollar based investor or a foreign investor based in another currency, you’ve done well principally by investing in American stocks in American dollars.

-As a result, the question has been: “Why did you need to bother with emerging markets?”
-And the answer was: “You didn’t.”
-In actual fact, for nearly all of those 14 years, you were better off year after year staying invested in US stocks and simply ignoring emerging market stocks.
+As a result of that, the question has been: “Why did you need to bother with emerging markets?”
+And the answer has been: “You didn’t.”
+In actual fact, for nearly all of those 14 years, you had been better off year after year staying invested in US stocks and simply ignoring emerging market stocks.

 Now, of course, that changed last year.
-In 2025, we saw for the first time in 15 years a clear outperformance by emerging market stocks and emerging market currencies against both the US equity market and the US dollar.
-But the starting point remains those 14 prior years, during which investors built up a significant overweight to both the US dollar and US equities.
+Last year, in 2025, was the first year in 15 years where we saw a clear outperformance by emerging market stocks and by emerging market currencies against both the US equity market and against the US dollar.
+But of course, the starting point is those 14 years prior where investors had basically built up an overweight to the US dollar and to US equities.

-Even in Europe, it’s the same story.
-European investors have largely been invested in European stocks, and when they look abroad, they tend to look to the US rather than to emerging markets.
-That’s why, even after last year’s good performance, emerging market stocks still represent a relatively small weight in most investors’ portfolios today.
+And even in Europe, it’s the same story.
+European investors have been largely invested in European stocks.
+And if they go abroad, they have looked to the US, not to emerging markets.
+So that’s basically why emerging market stocks, even after a good performance last year, don’t carry a large weight today in most investors’ portfolios.

 Charlotte de Kerpoisson: